 4 more ways to decrease your cost per order

-Reducing your cost per order can not only can help your ecommerce business be profitable, but it also results in better supply chain efficiency with opportunities to improve your warehouses, fulfillment operations, and overall ecommerce supply chain.
+Reducing your cost per order can not only can help your ecommerce business be profitable, but it also results in better supply chain efficiency with opportunities to improve your warehouses, fulfilment operations, and overall ecommerce supply chain.

 1. Map out your workflow